-If you intend to use your overseas qualification to support you to get a job in construction in New Zealand, check that your qualification is recognised by the sector.
-If your occupation is listed on the Construction & Infrastructure Skill Shortage List (CISSL), your qualification must be comparable to the standard of the New Zealand qualification listed on the Construction & infrastructure skill shortage list.
+If you intend to use your overseas qualification to get a job in hospitality in New Zealand, check that your qualification is recognised by the sector.
 You may need to have your overseas qualification assessed by Qualifications Recognition Services (QRS) at the New Zealand Qualifications Authority (NZQA) to see if it aligns with the New Zealand Qualifications Framework (NZQF).